ross-byrne/cachmere/README.md

 > This package is no longer maintained.
 Some parts of this have been upstreamed
 > into wisp. `wisp.serve_static` now generates etags for all statically served
 > assets.
 See PR [here](https://github.com/gleam-wisp/wisp/pull/113).
+>
+> I'm planning on working on future updates when I have time.
+Until then, this
+> package isn't that useful.

 A caching solution for Gleam web apps, designed to be used with Wisp.
 Currently a work-in-progress.
 Breaking changes may be made to the API.